What Is Invoice Factoring? How Does It Work?

 • Inventory financing: This type of financing is used to pay for products that will be sold at some time in the future.
 The inventory acts as collateral for the loan.

-• Equipment financing: This is a type of loan used specifically to purchase machinery, vehicles, or other business-related equipment.
+• Equipment financing: This is a type of loan used specifically to buy machinery, vehicles, or other business-related equipment.
+Here too, the purchased items act as loan collateral.

 • SBA loans: These are small business loans backed by the U.S. Small Business Administration (SBA) and offered by banks and approved SBA lenders.